HenryGill4/OpCentrix/OpCentrix-AI-Assistant-Prompt-Helper.md

 ---

-*Last Updated: January 30, 2025*
+*Last Updated: August 5, 2025*
-*Version: 2.0 - Comprehensive AI Assistant Instructions*
+*Version: 2.1 - Enhanced with SQLite3 Setup and Database Recovery*
-*Status: ✅ Ready for Implementation Use*
+*Status: ✅ Ready for Implementation Use - Database Corruption Fixed*